solaranamnesis/randolph-kirkpatrick/nummulosphere/full-text-english.md

 [Plate 23: Figure G](https://cdn.solaranamnesis.com/RandolphKirkpatrick/Nummulosphere-Part3/Plate23-FigureG.png) — Two "canals" in Eozoon, showing granular serpentine to contain nummulitic structure continuous with similar fainter structure in the calcite.
 450x.

 [Plate 23: Figure H](https://cdn.solaranamnesis.com/RandolphKirkpatrick/Nummulosphere-Part3/Plate23-FigureH.png) — Melbourn Rock, showing "spheres" 450x.
 The edge of lowest sphere shows banded cord.
-Very careful study with lens X 3 will reveal other coils and "septa," i.e. this "sphere" is a spirodisk.
+Very careful study with lens 3x will reveal other coils and "septa," i.e. this "sphere" is a spirodisk.

 _Note regarding Fig. "E," as marked on plate_. — E is the right half of the divided figure, and E' the left half (marked E on plate).
 See guide diagram.